Allied Health

 All prospective students must apply to the Allied Health program at Campbellsville University at www.campbellsville.edu and submit a copy of their high school transcript or GED scores.
 Once the application has been accepted, the student is will be notified of other necessary documents related to the specific Allied Health program (ex: vaccination records).
 Admittance will be at the discretion of the school director.
 You will be required to present a government issued, non-expired, photo ID and may be required to pass a background check and drug screen, if applicable to the program of application.
 Programs with clinical components have background check and valid drivers’ license requirements.

 Medical Billing & Coding (CPC) - Provides students with an opportunity to develop a basic understanding of diagnosis and procedure coding systems, along with the fundamentals of the medical billing process, to produce outstanding career opportunities in office administration and management within a health care setting.
 Students will study the structure, format, and definitions associated with all three systems and learn to apply and assign the correct ICD-10 and CPT codes in accordance with the conventions and ICD-10/CPT coding guidelines.
 Course consists of orientation and weekly virtual meetings with the bulk of the course being online.
 The course is 360 clock hours.
 CPC certification is obtainable through AAPC.
 Cost for the program is $5,500.
+This program is not eligible for Federal Financial Aid, but other funding options may be available.

 Medical Assistant - The course is designed to provide students with the necessary skills to obtain entry level employment in a medical facility.
 Students are cross trained in both the clinical and administrative duties that are required to work effectively and productively as a medical assistant.
 Units of study include, but are not limited to, Anatomy & Physiology, Medical office management, Infection and Exposure control, Patient Examination, Phlebotomy, EKG and other lab procedures, Medical terminology, and Pharmacology.
 This course will also include a 2-year CPR certification through the American Heart Association.
 This is a 320 clock-hour program which includes at least 80 hours unpaid internship in a medical facility.
 Classroom instruction uses a variety of teaching methods including lecture, labs, independent and group activities, and interactive lessons.
 Upon successful completion of the program students will be eligible for the national certification exam offered through the National Center for Competency Testing (NCCT) which is accredited by the NCCA (National Commission for Certifying Agencies).
 Cost for the program is $5,500.
+This program is not eligible for Federal Financial Aid, but other funding options may be available.

 Phlebotomy Technician - This course will introduce students to a variety of blood collection methods and techniques in order to obtain quality specimens that lead to quality results.
 Medical Terminology, lab abbreviations, patient identification, specimen collection, anatomy and physiology, safety, infection control, legalities, and professionalism will be emphasized.
 The course consists of 150 total clock hours; 70 hours of classroom instruction and 80 hours of clinical experience.
 Students are required to obtain 100 venipunctures during the clinical time.
 The course is approved by the National Center for Competency Testing (NCCT).

 Upon successful completion of the course, students are eligible to take the National phlebotomy technician exam offered through NCCT (approved by the NCCA, National Commission for Certifying Agencies).
 Upon passure of the certification exam, a national registration number as a NCPT will be awarded.
 Cost for the program is $2,600.
+This program is not eligible for Federal Financial Aid, but other funding options may be available.

 Pharmacy Technician - This course consists of 150 hours of course work.
 Aztec Interactive web-based program is used for the course work portion of the class.
 This program is designed to train students so that they may pass the Pharmacy Technician Certification Board exam (PTCB).
 The interactive testing portion of this product is located on secure web servers.
 Its multimedia presentation is easy-to-follow, complete with audio, video, and graphic presentations.
 Realistic practice tests will let students know when they are ready for the National Certifying exam.
 Multiple-choice quizzes can be taken and repeated by students on the web.
 Proctored exams are taken at the school.
 Successful completion of the course allows the student to take the PTCB exam, a national exam for certifying Pharmacy Technicians.
 Once this exam is passed, students may use the credentials CPhT.
 Cost for the program is $2,600.
+This program is not eligible for Federal Financial Aid, but other funding options may be available.

 Medical Office Assistant - This course is designed to provide students with the necessary skills to obtain entry level employment in a medical facility.
 The Medical Office Assistant maintains positive patient-oriented services in the provision of medical office services to the patient, family members, visitors and physicians in the office setting.
 Course objectives address, greeting patients and families, assist in scheduling and rescheduling appointments, obtaining demographic, insurance and other information from patients when registering for appointments.
 The Medical Office Assistant leads patients through the discharge process from medical office including collecting payments, posting charges, issuing receipts and posting payments.
 Units of study include, but are not limited to, general office procedures, medical office general management, medical office financial management, insurance, billing, & coding, and law & ethics.
 The course is 150 clock hours in length.
 Upon successful completion of the program students will be eligible for the national certification exam offered through the National Center for Competency Testing (NCCT) which is accredited by the NCCA (National Commission for Certifying Agencies).
 The prerequisites for entry into the program are a high school diploma or GED.
 Passing the exam offered through NCCT entitles the student to use the credentials NCMOA (national certified medical office assistant).
 Cost for the program is $2,400.
+This program is not eligible for Federal Financial Aid, but other funding options may be available.

 Patient Care Technician - This course provides knowledge and skills for patient care technicians to work in a variety of patient care facilitieisnurse aides to assume the role and responsibility required in a long-term care setting as well as hospitals, home health and other medical facilities.
 The focus is communication, infection control, safety, resident rights, and basic nursing skills.
 The Department for Medicaid services dictates that this “basic course” consists of a minimum of 75 hours with a minimum of 16 of those hours being supervised practical training will be provided for the state registration, an additional 80 hours of training will consist of patient care techniques that are more relevant to acute care.
 Students who successfully complete the course will be able to sit for the State nurse aide exam through the state of Kentucky and a national certifying exam for PCT through NCCT.
 The cost of the course is $2,600.
+This program is not eligible for Federal Financial Aid, but other funding options may be available.

 Emergency Medical Technician-This Education Program consists of 200 clock hours of instruction and is designed to provide the student with the skills and knowledge to assess and manage patients who are acutely ill or seriously injured.
 Training is provided through classroom lecture, demonstration, skills practice/competency verification, and actual patient care in the pre hospital environment and the hospital emergency department.
 This program has been developed to reach those individuals who wish to become an Emergency Medical Technician.
 Students shall maintain the highest level of training standards.
 Only those who demonstrate competency in all areas will be allowed to graduate.
 This program represents a balance between didactic, clinical, and psychomotor skill training.
 Trainees must not only learn what to do, but must also develop a clear understanding of why they are doing it.
 It is the philosophy of this program that critical thinking and self-discipline are paramount to good clinical judgment and the provision of quality medical care.
 Classroom instruction shall consist of 150 clock hours.
 Clinical externships shall consist of 50 hours of ride along time with a program approved EMS, and includes 16 hours of Emergency Department in a program approved hospital.
 This program requires dedication and self-discipline for successful completion.
 Large quantities of technical material and clinical skills must be mastered in a relatively short period of time.
 The major components of training will consist of lectures, skill sessions, and clinical rotations.
 This material presented at each lecture should be familiar to each student since it is his/her responsibility to have read and studied the same topic prior to the lecture.
 All of the material for which the student is responsible may not be covered in class.
 Class lectures serve as overviews of material and provide a forum for questions, review, and group discussion.
 The formation of study groups is both encouraged and recommended.
 Tutoring assistance outside of the classroom will be arranged if requested to enhance learning and study skills.
 Students are encouraged to seek help and advice from instructors whenever necessary.
 Each student must understand that he/she is studying to become a professional member of the health care team; therefore, it is essential that conduct is professional at all times.
 Inappropriate behavior is unacceptable and will constitute grounds for dismissal from the program.
-Upon completion of the Emergency Medical Technician program at Campbellsville University, the student will be eligible to take the certification examination through the National Registry of Emergency Medical Technicians (NREMT) https://www.nremt.org/
+Upon completion of the Emergency Medical Technician program at Campbellsville University, the student will be eligible to take the certification examination through the National Registry of Emergency Medical Technicians (NREMT) https://www.nremt.org/ This program is not eligible for Federal Financial Aid, but other funding options may be available.

 Limited Medical Radiography